carlo-theunissen/UrbanRoad/README.md

 # UrbanRoad
 Always wanted to be the next generation city builder?
-This your change!
+This is your chance!
-Train your skills and complete mindbreaking puzzels in this 50-levels android game.
+Train your skills and complete mindbreaking puzzles in this 50-levels android game.

 ![home](https://user-images.githubusercontent.com/7584025/46072860-b5d03d80-c183-11e8-8719-153ae3fa775c.png)
 ![start](https://user-images.githubusercontent.com/7584025/46072868-b963c480-c183-11e8-8245-a548213c9c8f.png)